 Why Join the Pamplin Undergraduate Program?

-Unlike most other schools with an MBA program, the Pamplin College of Business places great emphasis on the undergraduate program.
-The best faculty teach in the program, and a large fraction of resources is directed towards undergraduate academic advising and placement activities.
-No wonder the Pamplin College of Business's undergraduate program has been consistently ranked in the top 50 by U.S. News and World Report.
-It was ranked 40th in the latest report.
+Virginia Tech's Pamplin College of Business places great emphasis on its undergraduate program.
+The best faculty teach in the program, and many also serve as advisors for student organizations affiliated with the college.
+The college and the university also provide significant resources to assist students with undergraduate academic advising and placement activities.
+The Pamplin College of Business's undergraduate program has been consistently ranked in the top 50 by U.S. News and World Report.
+It was ranked 39th in the 2015 report (23rd among public universities).

 Why Choose the Finance Program?